Review digest

 Returned it.
 Her unsponsored take is that the results did not justify $600 for her fine, thin hair.

-Fine and thin hair is the recurring profile among people who send it back - the auto-wrap needs enough hair to grab, which is worth weighing before buying.
+Fine and thin hair is the recurring profile among people who send it back.
+The auto-wrap needs enough hair to grab, worth weighing before buying.

 Watch the review on YouTubeWhere they agree

-- +It is genuinely gentler on hair than a hot curling iron or wand.
+- +It is gentler on hair than a hot curling iron or wand.

 - +There is a real learning curve; the first several styles rarely look salon-perfect.

-- +It is a premium blow dryer, not a curling iron - the curls are soft and drop faster.
+- +It is a premium blow dryer rather than a curling iron, so the curls are soft and drop faster.

 - +The value case is strongest if you would otherwise pay for frequent blowouts.